 1. In the Catalog pane, click Portal and Living Atlas.

 Portal provides access to online layers owned by yourself or others.
 The Living Atlas tab only shows the curated content available from ArcGIS Living Atlas of the World.

 2. Search for World Population Density Estimate 2016 and point to the item in the search results to view more information.
 Click the Path link to view more information about this data in its item details page.

-Not only is this item a service, or online layer, but it is also an imagery layer, which means that it is raster data.
+Not only is this item a service layer, but it is also an imagery layer, which means that it is raster data.